yr82/smpc/README.md

 # smpc

+SMPC is a privacy-preserving framework for generative models hosted in cloud environments to safeguard user prompts, model weights, and outputs by leveraging a cryptographic technique known as Secure Multiparty Computation (SMPC).
+This technique involves computations that are distributed in a manner that no party gains more information than needed.
+SPMC is accomplished by dividing the input into shares, which are handed to each participating party.
+Inspired by this principle, we propose a single-client, multi-server architecture with each server hosting one or more attention layers of the transformer model to safeguard user privacy.
+This work was published at the Deployable AI workshop at AAAI’25.

 ## Pre-requisite
 To run the scripts, the diffusers library has been customized to be compatible with the split transformer logic.
 Follow these steps: